-* EU agrees to ban Iranian crude imports; Geithner China bound
+* EU agrees to ban Iranian crude imports; Geithner China

 * Nigerian trade unions call for strikes